cohere-ai/public-demos/README.md

-# Public Demos
+# Public Demos Using The Cohere Platform

-This repository contains public available demos from the Cohere platform.
+This repository contains public available demos from the Cohere NLP platform.

 ## 1. <a href="https://txt.cohere.ai/top-js-frameworks-using-a-tweet-analysis-bot/">Tweet Analysis Bot</a>